We always try to keep potential homebuyers or mortgage switchers up to date on the lowest mortgage rates available in

-If you are thinking of switching your mortgage to get a lower rate – you should take account of the fact there will be legal costs and valuation fees involved (around €1,300 in total) But many lenders are offering cashback to new customers to help with switching costs.
+If you are thinking of switching your mortgage to get a lower rate – you should take account of the fact there will be legal costs and valuation fees involved (Typically €1,300 in total) But many lenders are offering cashback to new customers to help with switching costs.

 See some calculations on mortgage switching here.